input-output-hk/engineering/blog/2022-05-17-javascript-template-haskell-ext-interp.md

 This post gives an overview of the existing approaches for running Template Haskell in GHC based cross compilers and our plan for the JavaScript backend.
 Hopefully we can revisit this topic once all the work has been done, and see what exactly we ended up with.

-## The Template Haskell Runner
+## The GHCJS Template Haskell Runner

 When I first worked on Template Haskell (TH) support for GHCJS, there was no mechanism to combine Template Haskell with cross compilation in GHC.

 Normally, Template Haskell is run by loading library code directly into the GHC process and using the bytecode interpreter for the current module.
 Template Haskell can directly access GHC data structures through the `Q` monad.
 Clearly this would not be possible for GHCJS: We only have JavaScript code available for the libraries and the organization of the JavaScript data structures is very different from what GHC uses internally.

 So I had to look for an alternative.
-Running Template Haskell basically consists of two parts:
+Running Template Haskell consists of two parts:

    1. loading/executing the TH code
    2. handling compiler queries from the TH code, for example looking up names or types

-The queries from the TH code are abstracted by the `Quasi` typeclass.
+Running the TH code can be done by first compiling the Haskell to JavaScript and then using the JavaScript `eval` feature.

+Template Haskell code can query the compiler using the `Quasi` typeclass.
 I noticed that none of the methods required passing around functions or complicated data structures, so it would be possible to serialize each request and response and send it to another process.

 So I went ahead and implemented this approach with a script `thrunner.js` to load and start the code in a node.js server, a message type with serialization, and a new instance of the `Quasi` typeclass to handle the communication with the compiler via the messages.
 This is still what's in use by GHCJS to this day.
 Every time GHCJS encounters Template Haskell, it starts a `thrunner` process and the compiler communicates with it over a pipe.